umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 3. Go to the Secrets tab.
 4. Select "New repository secret".
 5. Call the new secret **"DEPLOYAPIKEY"**.
-6. Add the API key from the `appSetting` for Umbraco Deploy in the `appSettings.json` file.
+6. Add the API key from the `appSettings.json` file.
 7. Save the secret.

 We can now go ahead and commit the configured YAML file and push up all the files to the repository.